 Aetna considers metreleptin (Myalept) medically necessary for treatment of complications of leptin deficiency (serum leptin levels less than the 7th percentile of normal values reported by the 3rd National Health and Nutrition Examination survey (less than 7.0 ng/mL in females and less than 3.0 ng/mL in males)) in persons with congenital generalized or acquired generalized lipodystrophy and concurrent type 2 diabetes mellitus, hypertriglyceridemia as defined by fasting triglyceride concentrations greater than 300 mg/dL, or hyperinsulinemia as defined by fasting serum insulin greater than 20 uU/mL.

-Metreleptin is considered experimental and investigational for all other indications, including all of the following:
+Metreleptin is considered experimental and investigational for all other indications, including all of the following (not an all-inclusive lsit):

 The U.S. Food and Drug Administration (FDA) has approved metreleptin (Myalept, Amylin Pharmaceuticals), an analog of leptin made through recombinant DNA technology, as replacement therapy to treat the complications of leptin deficiency, in addition to diet, in patients with congenital generalized or acquired generalized lipodystrophy.